abr/abr.github.io/_posts/2017-02-23-nengo-ocl-12-released.md

-This version of Nengo OpenCL also contains some changes under the hood to decrease the changes that changes in Nengo will require changes in Nengo OpenCL.
+This version of Nengo OpenCL also contains some changes under the hood to decrease the chances that changes in Nengo will require changes in Nengo OpenCL.
 To see the full list of changes in version 1.2, head to the